marklidenberg/dony/README.md

 dony --init
 ```

-This creates a `donyfiles/` directory with sample command and a separate `uv` environment.
+Creates a `donyfiles/` folder with a sample command and a `uv` virtual environment.

 ## donyfiles/